Types of Circuit Breakers – Your Easy Guide to Understand them in 2026

 Moulded Case Circuit breaker

-Moulded Case Circuit Breakers or as abbreviated with MCCBs, may have fixed or adjustable protection settings, normally a three-position toggle operating handle giving on-off-tripped indication plus reset function and a performance level relative to the incoming supply such that they can be installed at a point close to the supply transformer.
+Moulded Case Circuit Breakers, or MCCBs, may have fixed or adjustable protection settings, normally with a three-position toggle operating handle that provides on-off-tripped indication, a reset function, and a performance level relative to the incoming supply, allowing them to be installed close to the supply transformer.

-Typical current ratings are from 16 A to 1600 A though ratings up to 3,200 A are available, but it depends on the manufacturer’s standards.
+Typical current ratings range from 16 A to 1600 A; ratings up to 3,200 A are available, depending on the manufacturer’s standards.

 Short-circuit ratings may be up to 100 kA.
 Performance and testing are in accordance with BS EN 60947-2.

-Sometimes we use it as the main breaker, or it can be the breaker of branch circuits in other panels like SMDBs & MDBs.
+Sometimes we use it as the main breaker, or it can serve as the breaker for branch circuits in other panels, like SMDBs & MDBs.

 Summary of MCCB: